-Council; and his Excellency in Council directs, that should your Lordship be of opinion that the modified treaty may be proposed to his Highness's acceptance, without the hazard of his dissent or displeasure, or without compromising the dignity or the public faith of Government (which your Lordship in Council may possibly have deemed it expedient to pledge to his Highness for the acknowledgment of his hereditary title), your Lordship will propose the modified treaty to his acceptance; but should your Lordship in Council consider it to be unadvisable to make this proposition to his Highness, either on any of the grounds herein specified or on others, of which his Excellency in Council is not at present apprised, your Lordship is at liberty to return the modified treaty to Fort William, and to consider the former as conclusive and binding.
+14. His Excellency in Council, however, deeming it advisable that the terms of the Treaty should be strictly consistent with the fundamental principle of the arrangement, in conformity to the foregoing observations, has introduced into the modified Treaty a change of the terms of the preamble, and of the first article as excented by your Lordship in council; and his Excellency in council directs, that should your Lordship be of opinion that the modified Treaty may be proposed to his Highness' acceptance without the hazard of his dissent or displeasure, or without compromising the dignity or the public faith of Governmeut (which your Lordship in Council may possibly have deemed it expedient to pledge to his Highness for the acknowledgment of his hereditary title), your Lordship will propose the modified Treaty to his acceptance.
+But should your Lordship in Council consider it to be unadvisable to make this proposition to his Highness, either on any of the grounds herein specified or on others, of which his Excellency in Council is not at present apprised, your Lordship is at liberty to return the modified Treaty to Fort Wiiliam, and to consider the former as conclusive and binding.